Francode77/Burned-area-detection/README.md

 Pytorch needs to be installed, preferably with CUDA 11

+We work with the dataset provided by this [HuggingFace](https://huggingface.co/spaces/competitions/ChaBuD-ECML-PKDD2023) competition.

+The dataset comprises patches of size 512x512 pixels collected from Sentinel-2 L2A satellite mission.
+All reported forest fires are located in California.
+ For each area of interest, two images are provided: pre-fire acquisition and post-fire acquisition.
+ Each image is composed of 12 different channels, collecting information from the visible spectrum, infrared and ultrablue.

+The dataset is split into:

+    - train set
+    - validation set
+    - hidden test set, for which ground truth labels are not disclosed.

+The hdf5 file is structured in this way:
+`
+root
+|
+|- uuid_0: {"post_fire", "pre_fire", "mask"}
+|
+|
+|- uuid_1: {"post_fire", "pre_fire", "mask"}
+|
+...
+`
+Each uuid have associated an attribute called fold.

 ## Installation

 Create a conda environment with the libraries in `requirements.txt` We have used python 3.10.11 and torch==2.0.1+cu117